 Physical presents, or vouchers for experiences can be made to look unbelievably adorable without any waste.
 Try and avoid buying new sticky tape by using strings and ribbons which can be reused, or buying a paper-based tape.
 Furoshiki is the beautiful Japanese tradition of present wrapping in fabric.
 If you wrap things in a nice scarf or tote bag, that could make up an extra part of the present.
 Decorating your own wrapping paper with stamps or freehand designs can add a lovely charm to your gift, you could do this onto brown paper, or newspaper.
 Or go full minimalist, and don’t use any wrapping paper!

 You could also do no presents!
-It seemed like a big sacrifice, and one that took a little while to get used to, but my boyfriend and most of my close friends don’t exchange presents with me.
-They know how much of an ethical pickle I can get into when gift giving, so it’s so much easier for us just to enjoy time together (I always like to use the money we save on wine…)
+It seemed like a big sacrifice, and one that took a little while to get used to, but me and my friends decided to stop exchanging presents.
+They know how much of an ethical pickle I can get into when gift giving, so it’s so much easier for us just to enjoy time together instead and use the money we save on a meal or drinks.

 Everyone has their own lovely Christmas traditions, whatever they are, have a think about a simple way to lower their waste.
 If you always burn an advent candle, can you find one without the shrink wrap plastic?
 If you make stocking up for friends or family, could you put the presents into mini drawstring bags, rather than individually wrapping them?
 How about ensuring the veg peelings make it to a compost heap, or even making them into crisps, with a little oil and salt and baking them in the oven?

-So, Anna and I wish you a very happy festive season, hopefully with a little less waste than last year.
-Remember zero waste is a journey, if you slip up on things this year don’t let it ruin the festivities, just make notes of what you can improve next year.
+So, we wish you a very happy festive season, hopefully with a little less waste than last year.
+Remember zero waste is a journey, if you slip up on things this year don’t let it ruin the festivities, just make notes of what you can improve on next year.

-If you want more support on your journey to zero waste check out our blog, or use our 30 Days to Zero Waste tracker is which is full of support.
-We will be posting some Christmas zero waste ideas throughout December on our social media accounts.
+If you want more support on your journey to zero waste, check out our social media accounts.